jkwill87/mapi/readme.rst

        either an ID or title to yield any results, and television queries must have either and ID or series to yield any results.
 ..
 [3] If this field is passed as a string it must be numeric.
+..
+[4] Dates may also be specified partially, i.e. as YYYY-MM or YYYY

 .. |licence| image:: https://img.shields.io/github/license/jkwill87/mapi.svg
    :target: https://en.wikipedia.org/wiki/MIT_License